top of page

 • Can we bring extra donations?
 What kind?

 YES!
 Your donations are appreciated.
-Here are two ways you can donate: 1) Your team can help collect children's ministry materials!
+We are a mission center that regularly distributes goods to our community.
+We have the capability to offload truckloads of donations at our main campus ... so we welcome any gifts!!
+Here are four ways you can donate: 1) Your team can help collect children's ministry materials!
 You can find this list at www.bigcreekmissions.com/volunteerinfo (password kids2024) 2).
-You can also view our “wishlist” at: www.bigcreekmissions.com/wishlist Cash, Lowe's and Walmart Gift Cards are ALWAYS welcome, as those are our two closest Big-Box stores.
+You can also view our “wishlist” at: www.bigcreekmissions.com/wishlist 3) Connect us with corporate (truckloads) of donated goods.
+We appreciate ALL donations!
+4) Cash and Gift Cards are welcomed!
+Cash, Lowe's and Walmart Gift Cards are ALWAYS welcome, as those are our two closest Big-Box stores.

 • What happens if i register too many people?